 “Illegal gambling” means the making, placing, or receipt of any bet or wager in the Commonwealth of money or other consideration or thing of value, made in exchange for a chance to win a prize, stake, or other consideration or thing of value, dependent upon the result of any game, contest, or any other event the outcome of which is uncertain or a matter of chance, whether such game, contest, or event occurs or is to occur inside or outside the limits of the Commonwealth.

 Online casinos and poker sites are prohibited in Virginia under current law.

 Virginia is one of the few states in the Union that specifically mention internet gambling. § 18.2-326 was amended in 2011 to include the phrase “interstate gambling.”
 This section explains that anyone who participates in an unlawful gambling game is guilty of a Class 3 misdemeanor.
 The punishment for a Class 3 misdemeanor in Virginia is a fine of up to $500 and no jail time.

-Social games are permitted in Virginia thanks to § 18.2-334.
-This section makes it legal to participate in a game of chance in a private residence as long as the residence isn’t commonly used for such games and the operator of the game does not take a profit.
+Social games are permitted in Virginia under § 18.2-334.
+This section makes it legal to participate in a game of chance in a private residence as long as the residence is not commonly used for gambling and the operator takes no profit.

 The Virginia Lottery was authorized by a public vote in 1987 and then launched in 1989 where it immediately racked up nearly $410 million in sales.
 Lottery sales have risen nearly every year since then and today, the lottery achieve annual sales in the range of $2 billion, with upwards of $600 million going towards education every year.